 1. Pop in to a thrift shop or antique store

 Wander through thrift and antique stores to grab some of your favorites: vinyl records from the hopping 1950s, funky home decorations, or retro clothes to put a pop in your wardrobe.
-Lucky Lemons, Melissa’s Antiques & Fancy Goods, Treasures and Threads and Things Consignment Boutique promise an eclectic day of shopping.
+Seattle Children’s Kent Bargain Boutique promises an eclectic day of shopping.

 2. Let the disc fly at Lake Fenwick Park